nancyyang27/icdep/Extension.md

 ## Extension
 ### How can we add additional features to the protocol without breaking previous functionality?
 * Send to any individual on the whole UW campus

-  For this part, we can give each individual on UW campus a
+  For this part, I think for a reliable network we should focus on efficiently and reliably transmit data packets from the source to the destination, while minimizing delay, packet loss, and other network-related issues.
+Moreover, we could have different factors and evulating different features of the intermediary nodes(individuals on the UW campus) to see which is a more safer route.
+We can also optimize our exisiting network topology by reorganizing the relative distances (positions) of each individual on the campus.

 * Specify whether contents are ASCII text, Unicode text, or binary values